RyanJarv/presign/README.md

 # presign

-A simple script around boto3 the output's pre-signed AWS requests for any service.
+A simple script around boto3 that prints pre-signed AWS requests for any service.

 ## Examples